ShrishailK/Netflix-movie-recommendation-engine/README.md

     -  Removes the ',' from listed_in and converts it into an list of words for each movie and stored in listed_in column of that movie
     -  Last step joins all the columns present in the form of lists for each movie, converts it into a string and stores it in new column named 'text' for that movie.
     -  The text and title column are kept for each movie and the rest of the columns are deleted.
 The text column is now in proper processed form to implement the machine learning pipeline on it to get results.
-    -  The function also creates a dataset
+    -  The class also creates a dataset
  - Modelling Notebook : This notebook contains the Machine learning pipeline developed with NLTK and Scikit-Learn.
 (The class defined as results of this pipeline are well defined in the code and do not need an explanation)
  - Visualization : This notebook contains functions used in result class of the Machine learning pipeline(Modelling notebook) for result visualization.
  - Amazon recommendation engine : Run this notebook to implement the above pipelines and see the results.